 2. Radiohead, even though they didn’t release an album this year

 As music critics, we’ve been wanking ourselves silly over every move Thom Yorke and the other ones make, because music critics and people who take everything too seriously are the only people who really like Radiohead all that much.
-This is evidenced in the fact that they did so Goddamn poorly in the Rock & Roll Hall of Fame fan vote last week, which led to publications like us crying like little bitches and bemoaning that people have inferior tastes in music.
-Despite this, their Glastonbury performance was so incredible that I genuinely considered fatally wounding myself directly afterwards as nothing in life – not family, friends, children, career or general achievement – could possibly top standing in a field for over two hours listening to Thom Yorke be a miserable bastard.
+This is evidenced by the fact that we were all frothing when they were announced as Rock & Roll Hall of Fame inductees last week, even though everyone else was talking about Janet Jackson, which still lets us cry like little bitches and bemoan that people have inferior tastes in music.
+Last year’s Glastonbury performance was so incredible that I genuinely considered fatally wounding myself directly afterwards as nothing in life – not family, friends, children, career or general achievement – could possibly top standing in a field for over two hours listening to Thom Yorke be a miserable bastard.

 They didn’t release an album this year, but if they had it would have been better than 30 simultaneous orgasms, and we would have put it at number one.
-I will say that the 20th anniversary edition of OK Computer was superior to anything else that was released this year, even though nobody has ever been able to explain why the album is so good without using words that normal people need a thesaurus to understand.
+Even last year’s 20th anniversary edition of OK Computer was superior to anything else that was released that year, despite the fact that nobody has ever been able to explain why the album is so good without using words that normal people need a thesaurus to understand.
 You know, cos Radiohead fans are cleverererer and shit, yeah?